Policies for Special Academic Options

 I. Process

-1. In order to pursue a special major, a student should petition the Committee on Academic Procedure no later than the spring semester of her/his sophomore year, thereby providing her/him adequate time to pursue advanced work in her/his selected area(s).
+- In order to pursue a special major, a student should petition the Committee on Academic Procedures no later than the spring semester of their sophomore year, thereby providing them adequate time to pursue advanced work in their selected area(s).

-2. An interested student must consult with her/his academic adviser and with faculty members appropriate to the discipline involved in the proposed special major program.
+- An interested student must consult with their academic adviser and with faculty members appropriate to the discipline involved in the proposed special major program.
 A full-time faculty member must agree to serve as the faculty director of the special major.
 The faculty director will counsel the student throughout the completion of the special major and supervise the student’s capstone experience.

-4. Once the special major requirements have been approved by the Committee on Academic Procedure, no changes can be made without the committee’s approval.
+- Once the special major requirements have been approved by the Committee on Academic Procedures, no changes can be made without the committee’s approval.

 II.
 Requirements